intel/tdx/Documentation/virt/kvm/intel-tdx-layer-status.rst

 - Qemu can create/destroy vcpu of TDX vm type.
 - Qemu can populate initial guest memory image.
 - Qemu can finalize guest TD.
+- Qemu can start to run vcpu.
+But vcpu can not make progress yet.

 Patch Layer status
 ------------------